mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 1. Set the `CherryPick/Done` label when completed.

 Note:
-  - If your PR need to go to more release branches you can type the following command in the PR comments: `/cherry-pick release-x.yz` and it will try to cherry pick to the branch you specified.
+  - If the PR need to go to other release branches, you can run the command `/cherry-pick release-x.yz` in the PR comments and it will try to cherry-pick it to the branch you specified.

 ## Cherry Pick Process - Reviewer